For students attending the Master's Programme in Biomedicine Exchange Studies - Master's Programme in Biomedicine

 Important!
 The student must communicate with the course leader for the 15 credits research project course Velmurugesan Aralampalam and send in a project plan together with the supervisor according to the instructions for the course before going abroad.

-The first courses in semester 3:
+The first courses in semester 3 must be taken at KI.
+The courses are:

-Biomedical Research Literacy, (6 credits),
+• Biomedical Research Literacy, (6 credits),

-Bioentrepreneurship, (3 credits), and
+• Bioentrepreneurship, (3 credits), and

-Elective courses, (6 credits),
+• Elective courses, (6 credits).

 The research project must start on the first day of the research project course, i.e. students who wish to collect data and perform research for this course abroad must travel during the weekend immediately after their elective course in order to be able to start their research project on the following Monday.